GuanceCloud/datakit/pipeline/ptinput/funcs/md/delete.en.md

 Function prototype: `fn delete(src: map[string]any, key: str)`

-Function description: Delete the key in the json map
+Function description: Delete the key in the JSON map

 ```python